 B-1.
-Meet With the Child.
+Meet With the Child

 Establishing and maintaining a relationship with the child is the foundation of representation.
 Therefore, the attorney should meet with the child as soon as possible and on a regular basis, including prior to court hearings and when apprised of emergencies or significant events affecting the child, so that the attorney will be aware of and can address the child's concerns.
-Additionally, if appropriate, the attorney should maintain telephone contact.
-The attorney should undertake training so as to become reasonably familiar with child clients' ethnicity and culture.